qgis/QGIS-Enhancement-Proposals/qep-419-improved-wayland-compatibility.md

 # Summary

-Over the last couple of years, most Linux distributions and desktop environments have been transitioning from the legacy X11 display server to the Wayland standard.
+Over the last couple of years, most Linux distributions and desktop environments have been transitioning from the mature X11 display server to the Wayland standard.
 The transition has reached a stage where many environments are now completely dropping support for the X11 server.

 This presents a challenge to Linux QGIS users, as the current QGIS versions have limitations and bugs